Two unsuspecting fishermen caught a 5,000-year-old canoe in Ireland's Boyne river.

 The canoe is only 3 meters long and 61cm wide, and specialists believe it may have been used as a vessel for just one man or as a transporter.

-The boat will be brought to a preservation center in Co Roscommon and will be tested to confirm its age.
+The boat was brought to a preservation center in Co Roscommon and tested to confirm its age.
 It was found with a hook attached to one end, which was possibly used as a link for a mooring rope.